awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 |  db\.z1d\.6xlarge  |  24  |  12  |  2  |  2, 4, 6, 8, 10, 12  |  1, 2  |
 |  db\.z1d\.12xlarge  |  48  |  24  |  2  |  4, 6, 8, 10, 12, 14, 16, 18, 20, 22, 24  |  1, 2  |

+Currently, you can configure the number of CPU cores and threads per core only when the following conditions are met:
++ You are configuring an Oracle DB instance\.
+For information about the DB instance classes supported by different Oracle database editions, see [DB Instance Class Support for Oracle](CHAP_Oracle.md#Oracle.Concepts.InstanceClasses)
++ Your instance is using the Bring Your Own License \(BYOL\) licensing option\.
+For more information about Oracle licensing options, see [Oracle Licensing](CHAP_Oracle.md#Oracle.Concepts.Licensing)\.

 **Note**
-Currently, you can configure the number of CPU cores and threads per core only for Oracle DB instances\.
-For information about the DB instance classes supported by different Oracle database editions, see [DB Instance Class Support for Oracle](CHAP_Oracle.md#Oracle.Concepts.InstanceClasses)\.
-For Oracle DB instances, configuring the number of CPU cores and threads per core is only supported with the Bring Your Own License \(BYOL\) licensing option\.
-For more information about Oracle licensing options, see [Oracle Licensing](CHAP_Oracle.md#Oracle.Concepts.Licensing)\.
 You can use AWS CloudTrail to monitor and audit changes to the process configuration of Amazon RDS for Oracle DB instances\.
 For more information about using CloudTrail, see [Logging Amazon RDS API Calls with AWS CloudTrail](logging-using-cloudtrail.md)\.

 ### Setting the CPU Cores and Threads per CPU Core for a DB Instance Class<a name="USER_ConfigureProcessor.SettingCPUOptions"></a>